 - 1. The SIP message should follow the correct format. - 2.
-When the accounting software sends out a transaction to denote a call from user A to user B, check if user A has sent a SIP Call Initialization message to user B. If user A has not set up the call with a legitimate SIP Call Initialization message, then this condition will be violated. - 3.
-Check the source/destination IP addresses of the subsequent RTP flows.
+When the accounting software sends out a transaction to denote a call from user A to user B, check if user A has sent a SIP Call Initialization message to user B. If user A has not set up the call with a legitimate SIP Call Initialization message, then this condition will be violated. - Check the source/destination IP addresses of the subsequent RTP flows.
 Together with information from DNS and SIP Location Servers, we can reconfirm that each RTP flow has a corresponding legitimate call setup.

-In SCIDIVE, cross-protocol detection is achieved through keeping multiple trails for each session, one for each protocol.
+In SCIDIVE, cross-protocol detection is achieved through keeping multiple trails for different sessions.
 In our example, we can have (i) a 'SIP trail' which tracks all the SIP messages in the session between user A and user B; (ii) an 'RTP trail' which tracks all the RTP packets in the session between A and B; and (iii) an 'Accounting trail' which tracks relevant accounting transactions in this session between A and B. Then, we can define three events based on the three trails corresponding to the three conditions above.
 The first event is "an incorrectly formatted SIP message in the SIP trail", which could be an indication of an attempt to exploit the vulnerability in the SIP proxy.
 The second event is "a transaction in the Accounting trail that has no matching call initialization message in the SIP trail".
 The third event is "either the source or destination IP addresses of the RTP packet without a matching address in the SIP packet".
 The third event is specialized to take mobility into account, which will be indicated by a SIP REINVITE message with an update of state at the SIP Registrar that maintains location information.
-In the Ruleset, we can put a rule called Billing Fraud Detection, which is triggered by a combination of these three events.
+In the Ruleset, we can put a rule called Billing Fraud, which is triggered by a combination of these three events.
 An advantage of creating a rule based on a sequence of three events is improving the accuracy of the alarm because the rule is based on three facets of the attack.
 It is perceivable that relying solely on Event 1 or Event 3 to signal 'Billing Fraud' alarm will result in false alarms.
 Also, bugs or temporary system failures might cause Event 2.
 Therefore, relying solely on Event 2 will possibly give us false alarms.
-By looking at all three events, these false alarms could be avoided.
-Since these three events span multiple protocols (SIP, RTP, DNS, and protocols used by the accounting software), the advantage of the cross-protocol detection methodology is underlined.